crdiaz324/sample-aiven-pipeline/README.md

 pg_uri=<<Postgres Service URI>>
 ```

-Except for the Twitter settings, all of the settings above can be found in the Aiven console after setting up the servcie.
-For the Twitter setting, you will have to create an app here  https://developer.twitter.com/en/apps.
+Everything except for the Twitter settings, can be found on the Aiven console.
+For the Twitter settings, you will have to create an app here  https://developer.twitter.com/en/apps.
 After the app is created, copy your keys into this file.

-#### Activate your virtualenv and install all all requirements
+#### Activate your virtualenv and install all requirements

-This code was tested with Python 3.6.8, for best results, it is recommneded to create a virtualenv with the same Python version and install all the python modules there.
+This code was tested with Python 3.6.8, for best results, it is recommended to create a virtualenv with the same Python version and install all the python modules there.

-In myenvironment, I run the following commands to activate the vritualenv and install all my requirements
+In my environment, I run the following commands to activate the vritualenv and install all my requirements

 ```
 $ virtualenv -p ~/.asdf/installs/python/3.6.8/bin/python aiven-venv